OVERVIEW

 Climate finance delivered within our current global architecture—one based on debt and austerity—will not allow us to meet the Paris Agreement goals.
 Despite the obligation to provide climate finance and the context of an escalating debt crisis in the Global South, much of climate finance is delivered as loans.
 Thus, climate finance pledges must go hand in hand with structural change, aligning finance flows with demands for feminist economic justice that move from a system centered on extraction and unlimited growth to one centered on care and social protection.

-Read more about the 5 Dimensions of Climate Finance
+Read our brief on the 5 Dimensions of Climate Finance

 LEARN MORE: